learnlatex/learnlatex.github.io/en/lesson-02.md

 If you are planning to send your LaTeX sources to destinations which process them, such as publishers, conference organisers or pre-print servers (e.g. arXiv), you should check what restrictions they impose.
-In particular, the availability of Unicode engines and/or engines that call external tools (such as for working on bibliographies) and up-to-date packages may not be guaranteed.
-It's best to check first and write later!

 ## Exercise